quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

   * Solaris 12: not yet looked at it but no major issue expected
 * Still running ~500 EL5 systems: hope get it down to ~200 in the coming months but expect a long tail after that
 * Difficulties to stay up to date with all the dependencies that are required to run configuration module tests
-  * Michel: using template `quattor-development.pan` from OS `rmps` directory may help to deploy or identify required dependencies
+  * Michel: using template `quattor-development.pan` from OS `rpms` directory may help to deploy or identify required dependencies
+  * Jindrich subsequently suggested using an auto-generated meta-package that could be shipped with each version of Quattor.
 * Maven also seen as a difficulty as there is no source RPM build and it makes difficult to insert MS patches
   * Currently maintaining a MS branch, having to do a lot of merging
   * Would like to get away from patches but may need to have some and would prefer to rebuild the official version a different minor version after applying the patches
 * AII should handle partition alignment
 * Any plan to support `systemd-resolved` in replace of `/etc/resolv.conf` for configuring DNS resolver?
+[Issue opened](https://github.com/quattor/configuration-modules-core/issues/941)

 RAL
 * CentOS 7 work started: pushed by Ceph
+* ~20 EL5 machines including all storage clients plus an Oracle DB
 * Still trying to get rid of SCDB but not yet complete
+* Upgrading their Aquilon managed plant to 16.8 at present
+* More recent releases of Aquilon require EL7, and Aquilon host remains on EL6 so cannot move forward
 * Active work on virtualisation through container: about to release a lot of services in a Apache Mesos cluster
+  * EL6 containers running on EL7 bare metal
+  * Virtualisation has not worked for high throughput services so moving services to containers running on top of a bare-metal grid appears to be a better approach
+  * Developing an Aquilon Personality to Image-based build using packer.io
 * James suggests to build as part of the release a plenary template library whose root directory will be the Quattor version number.
 Allow to easily switch from one version to another one and reduces the risk of a fork (as local changes to the plenary version will be lost in the next version)...
+* Using a monthly OS upgrade cycle.
+Quattor components upgraded separately.
+A summer student wrote some code to compare what packages are installed compared to what the profile says should be installed.
+They run this via nagios.

 ULB
 * Working on UEFI support in AII, required by last systems purchased (EL7)